How a company limited by guarantee manages finances

 • Preparing annual financial statements

-These requirements help ensure transparency, accountability, and proper financial management.
+These requirements ensure transparency, accountability, and proper financial governance.

 Key Differences in Financial Statements

-• No share capital appearing on the balance sheet
+• No share capital recorded on the balance sheet

-These adjustments reflect the non-profit nature and unique structure of a company limited by guarantee.
+These differences reflect the non-profit and membership-based structure of the organisation.

 We are rated excellent by our clients